xscotophilic/learning-tensorflow/README.md

 > Coding and documenting while I learn.
 The outline is provided in this Readme and details are provided in each folder.

----

-### All of the theories for the given codes can be found in other ML repositories I've already made.
-Each folder's readme file already contains the links of other ML repositories.
-If there are no other ML repositories for the given outline, please search this repo, Google, or the books, or any external material.
+All the theories related to the given codes can be found in other ML repositories I’ve already created.
+Each folder’s README file includes links to those repositories for easy reference.
+If there isn’t a specific repository link for a given topic, you’ll still find relevant information within this repo.
+Additionally, you’re always welcome to explore external resources like Google, books, or other materials to deepen your understanding.

 ---